All forms of Carnitine: L-Carnitine, ALCAR, LCLT, and Levocarnitine — a complete guide

 Unique Functions

-- Muscle Buffer (pH Control): During intense exercise, muscles produce lactic acid (H⁺ ions), leading to fatigue and burning.
+- Muscle Buffer (pH control): During intense exercise, muscles produce lactic acid (H⁺ ions), leading to fatigue and burning.
 Carnosine acts as an intracellular buffer, absorbing these ions and allowing muscles to work longer and more intensely.

 - Cellular Longevity: Supports cell health and can extend their lifespan (Hayflick limit).